SCRT-HQ/VaporShell/docs/glossary/Add-VSApiGatewayV2DomainNameDomainNameConfiguration.md

 ## SYNOPSIS
 Adds an AWS::ApiGatewayV2::DomainName.DomainNameConfiguration resource property to the template.
-The DomainNameConfiguration property type specifies the configuration for a WebSocket's domain name.
+The DomainNameConfiguration property type specifies the configuration for a an API's domain name.

 ## SYNTAX